 I swear, since birth, the repressed desires of centuries of oppressed women have flowed through my veins, and I came into this world ready to rumble, not to conform.
 Generation Xers are not all rebels and renegades, but certainly that possibility was real for us.

 Rita and Teacher Appreciation Day: Speaking of rebels, this weekend I watched several episodes from a Danish comedy-drama on Netflix called Rita.
 The way that she fights for some of her students, especially the ones who were overlooked by the system or harmed by their parents reminds me a bit of myself when I taught junior high and high school.
-Luckily, I don’t smoke like her, and I managed avoid physical intimacy with all co-workers and administrators.
+Luckily, I don’t smoke like her, and I avoided physical intimacy with all co-workers and administrators.
 I was blamelessness in those areas, but some of my ideas and ways of teaching were off-putting to some parents.
 I taught mindfulness and meditation in the early 2000’s, long before it was in vogue.

-The practice facilitated deep change for some of my emotionally unstable students, but lots of parents in that small town went to war with me, making all kinds of assumptions.
+The practice facilitated deep change for some of my emotionally unstable students, but parents in that small town went to war with me, making all kinds of assumptions.
 In their minds, I was a witch to be burned for teaching their kids how to breathe and calm their minds because the practice originated from Buddhism.
 I did my best to educate the parents, but their dramatics eventually got the poor superintendent involved when all he wanted to do was watch a football game.

 He listened to the CD I played for the kids and said he didn’t see anything wrong with it; however, he also didn’t want to be bothered by the commotion the parents caused.
 I continued to reserve breathing time with relaxing music, but it wasn’t the same as the guided meditation that taught the students how to breathe deeply and let go of their worries.
 Eventually, we stopped the practice, and we missed it.